Poojasharma1301/LetsGrowMore_Internship/README.md

 4.Filtering country names from countries with most terrorist attacks<br>
 5.Plotting the data to the bar graph for data of countries with most terrorist attacks.<br>
 6.Analysis Using Pie charts<br>

+## Library Used :-
+1. Pandas
+2. NumPy
+3. Matplotlib
+4. IPython
+5. Seaborn
+6. Warnings
+7. Scikit learn

+## TASK 6 : Prediction using Decision Tree  Algorithm
+## Dataset Information:-
+The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.Same Iris folwer dataset which is called the "Hello World" of machine learning is given.
+## Problem Statement:-
+Create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to  predict the right class accordingly.
+### Attribute Information:-
+-sepal length in cm<br>
+-sepal width in cm<br>
+-petal length in cm<br>
+-petal width in cm<br>
+### species:
+1.Iris Setosa<br>
+2.Iris Versicolour <br>
+3.Iris Virginica<br>
+## Steps follow for solving this Problem :-
+1. Importing all necessary libraries<br>
+2. Importing Dataset<br>
+3. Visualization<br>
+4. Applying Decision tree algorithm<br>
+5. Making Desicion tree view using plot_tree <br>
+## Libraries Used
+1.pandas<br>
+2.matplotlib<br>
+3.seaborn<br>
+4.scikit-learn<br>
+5.Warnings
+## Observation:-
+1 .Sepal Length and Sepal Width are Normally Distributed.<br>
+2 .Petal Length and Petal Width both are rightly Skewed.<br>
+## Model Used:-
+1. Decision Tree Algorithm<br>
+## 🏆 Best Model Accuracy: 97.77%%<br>